rinnaz/amdgpu-fancontrol/README.md

 ## Purpose

-This simple bash script was designed to control AMD Radeon graphics cards fan pwm.
+This bash script was designed to control AMD Radeon graphics cards fan PWM.

 ## How to use

-To install run `install-ubuntu.sh` as sudo:
+To install run `install-ubuntu.sh` with sudo:

 ```bash
 sudo ./install-ubuntu.sh
 ```

-To update script and config run `update.sh` as sudo:
+To update script and config run `update.sh` with sudo:

 ```bash
 sudo ./update.sh
 ```

-Customize temp/pwm values and hysteresis/interval in the config file:
+Customize temp, PWM, hysteresis and update interval values in the config file:

 ```bash
 # Temperatures in degrees C * 1000